island-is/island.is/handbook/technical-overview/postholf/postholf-02-interface-skjalatilkynning.md

 Clients (Document Providers) authenticate themselves with OAuth 2.0 Authentication using Client Credentials Grant (https://tools.ietf.org/html/rfc6749#section-4.4)

-All operations that maintain references can take an array of 1-200 changes at time.
-They return an array result for each change in the same order were they entered.
+All operations that modify document references can take an array of 1-200 changes at time.
+They return an array result for each change in the same order as they were entered.

 ## Categories